 An Interesting trend which will likely shape the future of data science is tension between the right to privacy, the need to regulate, and the demand for transparency.
 Data science has the power to make machine learning algorithms and the process through which we train AIs far more transparent, which can in turn make regulatory oversight possible.

-It will be interesting to see how many more verticals where data science is used will open up as automation paves the way.
+It will be interesting to see how many more verticals where data science is used will open up as automation and research paves the way.

 Limitations and Criticism of Data Science

 There has been some criticism of the concept of data science as well.
 This has more to do with the methods that are employed in the collection of data rather than the definition of the concept itself.
 According to some experts, the methods that are employed to obtain the data that is recorded cannot be relied upon.
 According to them, they might not be trustworthy, and moreover, the methods used for assimilating data are dubious, since they might be heavily influenced by geography, time, and other related factors.

 The term itself has met with a lot of criticism.
 A few experts maintain that data science has always existed since the development of the computer in the 60s; however, now it has become kind of a catchphrase for people to describe their job profiles, and perhaps even to make it feel more enhanced.
 These critics maintain that data science in reality does not fit into any clear definition and as such the very claim that it is science is under a cloud of aspersion.

 Some people have even maintained that the method is non-statistical and as such it does not give a clear picture of the information that these serious spheres of activity must look for.
 An interpretation of this statement is that data science is actually unscientific and thus it can do more hurt than harm.